- Pocket form and function with Go Rhino Stake Pocket Bed Rails

 - Choose from standard or custom toolbox length rails

-- Available in black powder coat, polished stainless steel and polished nickel finishes
+- Available in black powder coat, polished stainless steel and chrome finishes

 - Black and chrome Stake Pocket Bed Rails are backed by a 5-year warranty